top of page

 The noun 'contradiction' has its etymological roots in the Latin word 'contradictio,' which is formed from 'contra' meaning 'against' and 'dicere' meaning 'to speak' or 'to say.'
 This etymology effectively conveys the essence of 'contradiction' as a situation or statement where elements, ideas, or facts are spoken or asserted against each other, often resulting in mutual exclusivity or conflict.
 It implies a clash or inconsistency between different assertions or realities, highlighting the opposition or incompatibility of the elements in question.
 The term 'contradiction' maintains its etymological connection to the concept of speaking or asserting against, emphasizing the verbal or cognitive discord that arises when two or more conflicting elements or ideas are presented.

-Quiz: Find the meaning of contradiction
+Quiz: Find the meaning of the noun contradiction:

 Try Again!